Brady's Legislative Blueprint for a Safer America

 The ease with which prohibited purchasers can access a firearm poses a serious threat to American national security and the type of firearms available to the average American consumer is incredibly diverse, including guns designed for military use.
 In the shadow of armed “militia” groups storming state capitols, the most recent assessment by the Department of Homeland Security ranks white supremacist groups as the greatest terrorist threat to Americans at home.

 Ongoing trends in cross-border gun trafficking also continue to present a threat to our security interests.
-About 250,000 American-manufactured firearms are trafficked into Mexico every year, many of which will move further into Central and South America, fueling drug cartels and other crimes.
-The firearm homicide rate in Mexico is now four times that of America’s, and about 70% of the firearms recovered in crime there come from the United States.
-While some may decry asylum seekers coming to our southern border, it should be noted that many of these individuals are fleeing political and criminal violence made possible by American guns.
+About 250,000 American-manufactured firearms are trafficked into Mexico every year, many of which will move further into Central and South America, fueling drug cartels and other crime.
+The firearm homicide rate in Mexico is now four times that of America’s, and about 70% of the firearms recovered in crime there come from the U.S. While some may decry asylum seekers coming to our southern border, it should be noted that many of these individuals are fleeing political and criminal violence made possible by American guns.

 Police violence is the unlawful, unnecessary, or disproportionate use of force by law enforcement.
 Because police violence in all of its forms is facilitated by the direct use, threat, or perceived threat of firearms, police violence is gun violence.
 The prevalence of police violence is exacerbated by deeply-rooted racism in American culture, the shocking militarization of police, insufficient police training and dangerous policing tactics and policies, and extreme barriers to transparency and accountability.